-In the Current Trajectory Scenario, the carbon price is expected to reach \$29 per ton in 2030.
-In 2030, the Low Price and High Price scenarios reach \$26 per metric ton (2017 \$s) and \$101 per metric ton (2017 \$s), respectively, approximating the floor and ceiling in the current design.
-A Mid Price Scenario splits the difference between these two.
-Figure 6 graphs the future carbon price scenarios considered.
+Due to uncertainty and to the role that the 2017 Scoping Plan accorded to carbon pricing as the lynchpin of the strategy, the sensitivity analysis explores the effect of different possible future carbon price paths.
+Figure 6 shows a range of scenarios tested, as well as the Current Trajectory Scenario.
+Low Price and High Price scenarios reach \$26 per metric ton (2017 dollars) and \$101 per metric ton (2017 dollars) in 2030, respectively, approximating the floor and ceiling in the current design of the state's cap-and-trade program.
+The Mid Price scenario splits the difference between these two.